Tanzania

-Tanzania's population is composed of about 120 ethnic, linguistic, and religious groups.
-Christianity is the largest religion in Tanzania, but there are also substantial Muslim and animist minorities.
-Over 100 different languages are spoken in Tanzania, making it the most linguistically diverse country in East Africa; the country does not have a de jure official language, although the national language is Swahili which is used in parliamentary debate, in the lower courts, and as a medium of instruction in primary school, spoken by up to 90% as a second language.
-English is used in foreign trade, in diplomacy, in higher courts, and as a medium of instruction in secondary and higher education, while Arabic is spoken in Zanzibar.
+Tanzania's population comprises about 120 ethnic, linguistic, and religious groups.
+Christianity is the largest religion in Tanzania, with substantial Muslim and Animist minorities.
+Over 100 languages are spoken in Tanzania, making it the most linguistically diverse country in East Africa.
+The country does not have a de jure official language, although the national language is Swahili.
+English is used in foreign trade, in diplomacy, in higher courts, and as a medium of instruction in secondary and higher education.
+Arabic is widely spoken in Zanzibar, reflecting its history as a trading center dominated by Arabs.

-Tanzania is mountainous and densely forested in the north-east, where Mount Kilimanjaro is located.
-Three of Africa's Great Lakes are partly within Tanzania.
+Tanzania is mountainous and densely forested in the north-east, where Mount Kilimanjaro, the highest mountain in Africa and the highest single free-standing mountain above sea level in the world, is located.
+Three of the African Great Lakes are partly within Tanzania.
 To the north and west lie Lake Victoria, Africa's largest lake, and Lake Tanganyika, the continent's deepest lake, known for its unique species of fish.
 To the south lies Lake Malawi.
 The eastern shore is hot and humid, with the Zanzibar Archipelago just offshore.
 The Menai Bay Conservation Area is Zanzibar's largest marine protected area.
 The Kalambo Falls, located on the Kalambo River at the Zambian border, is the second-highest uninterrupted waterfall in Africa.
 Tanzania is one of the most visited tourist destinations for safaris.

 Etymology

-The name "Tanzania" was created as a clipped compound of the names of the two states that unified to create the country: Tanganyika and Zanzibar.
-It consists of the first three letters of the names of the two states ("Tan" and "Zan") and the suffix, "ia" to form Tanzania.
+The name Tanzania was created as a clipped compound of the names of the two states that unified to create the country: Tanganyika and Zanzibar.
+When Zanzibar and Tanganyika were uniting, national newspaper The Standard ran a contest for a new name, which was won by Mohammed Iqbal Dar.
+Iqbal claimed he formulated the name by taking "Tan" and "zan" from the uniting states, "i" from his own name, and adding "a" as a reference to Ahmadiyya.

-The name "Tanganyika" is derived from the Swahili words tanga ("sail") and nyika ("uninhabited plain", "wilderness"), creating the phrase "sail in the wilderness".
+The name Tanganyika is derived from the Swahili words tanga "sail" and nyika "uninhabited plain, wilderness", creating the phrase "sail in the wilderness".
 It is sometimes understood as a reference to Lake Tanganyika.

-The name of Zanzibar comes from "zenji", the name for a local people (said to mean "black"), and the Arabic word "barr", which means coast or shore.